What is contaminated land?

 Work undertaken during the remediation stage is verified or validated to ensure the site is free of contamination and the site is fit for purpose.
 If you are developing in a contaminated area or are a property owner dealing with this issue, contaminated land insurance can help to cover the costs of remediation and additional expenses.

-As part of the phase 1 desk study, the Local Authority or consultants such as ourselves will recommend a walkover.
+As part of the phase 1 desk study, the Local Authority or consultants such as ourselves may recommend a walkover.

 This involves a qualified contaminated land professional visiting the site and reviewing and recording all of the ongoing and recent site activities.